OpenDigitalCC/hps-system/DOCUMENTATION/90-reference/Storage-and-provisioning.md

 - Automated provisioning of **ISCSI_DATA** targets for application and workload storage.
 - Enhanced ZFS tuning (e.g. `volblocksize`, `compression`, `logbias`) to optimise for specific workloads.
 - Integration of monitoring hooks so that OpenSVC and HPS can track zpool health and iSCSI target performance.
-- Support for flexible RAID scenarios where high-value services use multiple SCNs while low-cost services may only rely on a single disk.
+- Support for flexible RAID scenarios where high-value services use multiple SCHs while low-cost services may only rely on a single disk.

 ---

 ### Acronyms

-- **SCN** – Storage cluster node (storage host).
+- **SCH** – Storage cluster node (storage host).
 - **TCN** – Thin compute node (diskless compute host).
 - **ZFS** – Advanced file system and volume manager used for iSCSI backing.
 - **iSCSI** – Protocol that exports block storage devices over a TCP/IP network.